dfinity/dre/docs/qualification/running-qualification.md

 ```

 ## Environment variables
 - `OLD_VERSION`: specifies the starting version for a testnet.
-If its not specified it will default to the version specified in `tests/mainnet_revision.json`.
+If it's not specified it will default to the version specified in `tests/mainnet_revision.json`.

 ## How does it work
 Qualification test consits of multiple steps.
 If we have versions `A` and `B` where `A` is already deployed to the network and `B` is a version that is being qualified the steps would look like the following: